skgadi/SKGadi.com/content/projects/tilt-measurement.md

 GSKEndDate		=	"2008-03-31T00:00:00+05:30"
 GSKRole = "Participant"
 GSKTeamSize = "5 students"
-GSKKeySkills = ["LabVIEW", "Electronic design", "Knowledge of MEMS"] description = "In this project two MEMS chips were used to measure the angle of a device with respect to the earth gravitation."
+GSKKeySkills = ["LabVIEW", "Analog circuit design", "MEMS"] description = "In this project two MEMS chips were used to measure the angle of a device with respect to the earth gravitation."

 [[ExtraDetails]]